-Neighbors are supposed to help each other out.
-Especially if they see that the other is making a big mistake.
-But what should you do when your neighbor ignores your timely advice and aggressively tells you to mind your own beeswax?
-Well, in that case, you sit back, relax, and enjoy the show, waiting for karma to show up.
+Neighbors are expected to help each other out.
+Specifically, if they see that the various other is making a large error.
+However, what should you do when your neighbor overlooks your prompt advice as well as body informs you to mind your very own beeswax?
+Well, in that instance, you sit back, kick back, and delight in the show, waiting on karma to appear.

 Redditor MLC2001 told the story of how his grandfather moved to a nature preserve and spotted his neighbor illegally extending the boundaries of his land.
 When his grandpa approached the neighbor with some words of wisdom, counseling him to stop doing this, the neighbor told him to “mind his own damn business.”
 Naturally, we all know that the universe conspires to punish jerks like that.
 And that’s exactly what happened.
 Read on for the saucy details and interview with the Redditor!

 One Reddit user told the story of how his grandfather warned his neighbor to stop land-grabbing

 The rude neighbor told the Redditor’s grandpa to mind his own business, but what goes around comes around

 This is one of those tales where the moral of the story is as old as the invention of fire itself: don’t be a jerk to the people you live next to, even if you really can’t help yourself.

 Heck, even cavemen knew to be nice to the savages living in the cave next to theirs because all of their survival depended on it.
 Sadly, it seems that in the modern world, due to a lack of saber-toothed tigers, we’ve forgotten just how important it is that other people have our back.

 MLC2001’s grandfathers neighbor ended up losing his sports car and his golf cart, while his yard was torn up.
 All because he illegally grabbed more and more land, and didn’t want to listen to the pensioner’s advice.